 Introduction: In ordinary life the handwriting is not using so often than the keyboard typing.
 This trend is quickly developing and keyboard typing maybe will substitute classical writing with pen and paper.

-Aim: The aim of this study is find differences between handwriting with pen and paper and keyboard typing and mapping areas of the brain activated during these processes.
-Our attention is oriented to peripheral processes of writing.
+Aim: The aim of this study is to identify the differences between handwriting with pen and paper and keyboard typing by mapping areas of the brain activated during these processes.
+Our attention is oriented to the peripheral processes of writing.

-Methods, procedures: Functional magnetic resonance imaging was used with fourteen healthy volunteers in age 23–33 years, native Czech speakers, to examine activation involved in writing.
+Methods, procedures: Functional magnetic resonance imaging (fMRI) was used with 14 healthy volunteers aged between 23–33 years, native Czech speakers, to examine the brain activity involved in writing.

-Experimental design of protocol was divided into three parts: handwriting of words, keyboard typing of words and silence spelling of words contrasted with motor control using pen and keyboard and with control using subvocal naming of alphabet matched to each task.
+The experimental design of the protocol was divided into three parts: handwriting of words, keyboard typing of words and silent spelling of words contrasted with motor control using pen and keyboard and with control using subvocal naming of alphabet matched to each task.

 Conclusion: We found differences between handwriting and keyboard typing in three areas in the brain.
-In all areas was found stronger activation during keyboard typing task.
-The first area is occipital lobe which is responsible for visual control.
-The second area is parietal lobe – superior parietal lobe and inferior parietal sulcus.
-These brain parts are associated with planning and performing of a complex of moving sequences.
-Last activated area is dorsal attention network, probable explanation of this fact is that handwriting is overlearned process and during keyboard typing is required more attention.
+In all areas, a stronger activation during keyboard typing task was found.
+The first area is the occipital lobe which is responsible for visual control.
+The second area is the parietal lobe – superior parietal lobe and inferior parietal sulcus.
+These brain parts are associated with planning and performing complex moving sequences.
+The last activated area is dorsal attention network; a probable explanation of this fact is that handwriting is an overlearned process and during keyboard typing is required more attention.

-In this paper is described the first resolution of our pilot fMRI study of handwriting and keyboard typing.
-These findings provide new insight into neural processes involved in handwriting and keyboard typing.
+This paper describes the first resolution of our pilot fMRI study of handwriting and keyboard typing.
+The findings provide new insight into neural processes involved in handwriting and keyboard typing.

 Miroslava

-Protein structures and their interaction with ligands have been in the focus of biochemistry and structural biology research for decades.
-Traditionally the interaction is represented by a ligand that follows a path (tunnel) from the outer solvent to the active site where it can react.
-This transportation can be very lengthy and complex process that is influenced and driven by both geometric and physico-chemical properties of the ligand and the amino acids surrounding the tunnel.
-When studying this process in molecular dynamics simulations, proper understanding of ligand behavior inside the tunnel is crucial.
-Therefore, in this paper, we propose a novel method for interactive exploration of ligand transportation to the active site.
+Protein structures and their interaction with ligands have been the focus of biochemistry and structural biology research for decades.
+Traditionally, the interaction is represented by a ligand that follows a path (tunnel) from the outer solvent to the active site where it can react.
+This transportation can be a very lengthy and complex process that is influenced and driven by both geometric and physico-chemical properties of the ligand and the amino acids surrounding the tunnel.
+When studying this process in molecular dynamics simulations, a proper understanding of ligand behavior inside the tunnel is crucial.
+Therefore, in this paper, we propose a novel method for the interactive exploration of ligand transportation to the active site.
 As the path of the ligand is usually very jittered and full of impasses, we introduce a path simplification model that emphasizes the main direction of ligand motion.
-We propose a new conceptual representation, so-called temporal tunnel, and show its main properties that include description of surrounding amino acids.
+We also propose a new conceptual representation, namely temporal tunnel, and show its main properties that include description of surrounding amino acids.
 By interacting with this representation, a user can explore the overall characteristics of the temporal tunnel as well as selected portions of the original ligand movement.
 This approach could easily guide users to choose simulation frames containing important ligand movements that drive the ligand to the active site.
 Additionally, our simplified representation decreases the length of the molecular dynamics simulation, which reduces the time spent on this analysis.
-The proposed method was applied on the simulations captured by the biochemists who also evaluated the method.
+The proposed method was applied to the simulations captured by the biochemists who also evaluated the method.

 Katerina